zancas/OTF-Magic-Folder-proposal/narrative.rst

 from the remote side will be a simple polling loop that re-uses Tahoe-LAFS's existing functionality, instead of a more efficient asynchronous notification system that would require more development time.

+A design question which centrally impacts both usability and security is how the user specifies which folders are to be magically linked with which other folders (on other devices).
+If the process of linking two remote folders to each other is cumbersome or confusing, this may prevent users from adopting Magic Folders.
+At the same time, if the process is centralized or spoofable, then this would afford attackers the opportunity to exploit users by injecting an attack into the setup process.
+We propose a simple

 XXX incomplete